 Meth is the short name that most people use to refer to the drug methamphetamine.
 This strong and highly addictive substance acts on the central nervous system.
 One of the most common types of meth is crystal meth.
 However, the crystal or rock form has no legal purpose.

 Meth is a human-made stimulant that has been around for many years.
 During World War II, for instance, the government gave the drug to soldiers to help them stay awake.
 Over the years, people have taken the drug or received it as a prescription for a number of reasons.
 The most common of these were to ease depression and lose weight.

 Is there any use for meth today?
 Unlike crystal meth, there are a few legal ways that people use meth.
 The most common ones are to treat attention deficit hyperactivity disorder and obesity.
 However, these cases are very rare and only involve a prescription.

 While it’s rare to get meth in a prescription drug, the drug is a relatively common recreational substance.
 In these cases, how can people spot the signs of meth addiction in users?
 Some of the common signs include:

 - Obsessively picking at their skin or hair

 - Not caring about their hygiene or appearance

 Also, people who abuse meth sometimes exhibit psychotic behaviors.
 For example, they could have bouts of paranoia or vivid hallucinations.
 When these signs are evident, it’s important for family and friends to get loved ones professional help right away.

 What to Do for People Who Exhibit Signs of Using Meth

 Overcoming meth doesn’t happen overnight.
-In fact, people have to start with meth detox.
+In fact, people have to start with a meth detox center.
 This service safely deals with the withdrawal symptoms that manifest when they stop using.